combine-org/combine-org.github.io/content/authors/KiSAO/_index.md

 user_groups:
 - Associated Standards

+interests:
+- The <a rel="nofollow" class="external text" href="http://co.mbine.org/standards/kisao"> Kinetic Simulation Algorithm Ontology (KiSAO) </a> describes existing algorithms and their inter-relationships through their characteristics and parameters.

+- KiSAO is used in SED-ML, which allows simulation software to automatically choose the best algorithm available to perform a simulation and unambiguously refer to it.

 ---

-The <a rel="nofollow" class="external text" href="http://co.mbine.org/standards/kisao"> Kinetic Simulation Algorithm Ontology (KiSAO) </a> describes existing algorithms and their inter-relationships through their characteristics and parameters.

-KiSAO is used in SED-ML, which allows simulation software to automatically choose the best algorithm available to perform a simulation and unambiguously refer to it.